fibboo/yamdb_final/README.md

 ## Thanks
 Thank Phillip for his instruction on how to get ssl with nginx, Let’s Encrypt, certbot and Docker https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71 <br>
-I https://github.com/mrts/docker-postgresql-multiple-databases to do multipl databases on postgres with Docker
+I used https://github.com/mrts/docker-postgresql-multiple-databases to do multipl databases on postgres with Docker

 ## About me
 You can read here https://fibboo.space/about/author/